La Herradura & Almuñécar Beaches – Almuñécar Playas

 Almuñecar Playa Cantarriján (Cantarriján Beach) Naturist / Nude Beach

 It is a small naturist / nude beach, which can get pretty crowded in high season.
 It can be difficult to access and there are some facilities available.
 It is also used by non-nudists and it faces south-west.
-For more info about Cantarrijan beach, click here.
+For more info about Cantarrijan Beach, click here.

 Length = 385 m , surface area = 13.400 m2, capacity = 2970 users